Differences Between Hospital Indemnity and Gap Coverage

 Hospital Indemnity Insurance

-Unlike supplemental health insurance like accident insurance, hospital indemnity plans are not designed to provide benefit amounts to reimburse specific treatments received.
+Unlike other supplemental health insurance, hospital indemnity plans are not designed to provide benefit amounts to reimburse specific treatments received.
 Rather, hospital indemnity insurance is designed to pay a flat rate per day of a qualified hospital stay.
 There are specific plan criteria that need to be met to receive the set benefit amount.

 Hospital GAP PLAN® Insurance